JSilvestrini/Elden-Ring-NN/README.md

 **[Hexington Cheat Engine](https://www.nexusmods.com/eldenring/mods/48)**

-This cheat table contains all AOB searches that I used, as well as information on other locations within memory that I could have never found myself.
+This cheat table contains all AOB searches that I used, as well as information on other locations within memory that I would have never found myself.
 I used the AOB patterns as well as a modified version of their NPC Selector algorithm that was used to populate a table (in my case I used it to find the proper enemies to track).
+It was also very useful for debugging purposes and finding flags within the game to perform checks.

 This table was an invaluable resource.
 <!--